Oldsmobile Cutlass Ciera: Special editions

 Factory specialty models of the Cutlass Ciera included the Holiday Coupe, GT, ES, XC, and International Series models – the latter had a stock body kit.

-Holiday Coupe - From 1984 to March 1986, Oldsmobile offered a special edition Holiday Coupe package, option WJ5, on the Brougham coupe.
+Holiday Coupe – From 1984 to March 1986, Oldsmobile offered a special edition Holiday Coupe package, option WJ5, on the Brougham coupe.
 This package included a unique landau vinyl roof (RPO C10), opera windows, special rooftop trim, and painted pinstripes.
 The Holiday Coupe package required tinted glass and could not be ordered with standard pinstripes.
 It was discontinued partway through the 1986 model year when Oldsmobile introduced the updated coupe roofline.
 All Holiday coupes were converted by the American Sunroof Company (ASC) outside of the factory.
 Oldsmobile would ship ASC Brougham coupes equipped with tinted glass to modify at their facility.
 These models have an ASC decal in the driver's side door frame indicating the factory authorized conversion.

-ES - The ES (RPO W48) sedan was available from 1983 through 1985 model years.
+ES – The ES (RPO W48) sedan was available from 1983 through 1985 model years.
 These vehicles feature unique wheel covers, blacked-out trim, F41 performance suspension, black sidewall tires, a center console with bucket seats, and a sports steering wheel.
 For 1985 only the ES sedan returned, as the coupe had been renamed GT.

-GT - The GT (RPO W45) was first offered as an option on the 1985 Ciera coupe.
+GT – The GT (RPO W45) was first offered as an option on the 1985 Ciera coupe.
 It featured blacked-out trim, V6 engine, a center console with bucket seats, fog lamps factory body kit, alloy wheels, and performance suspension.
 For 1986, it was expanded to the four-door sedan, replacing the ES.
 Following the 1987 model year, it was replaced by the International Series.

-International Series - From 1988 through 1990 model years, the International Series (RPO W45/W49) was the top performance trim available on the Ciera.
+International Series – From 1988 through 1990 model years, the International Series (RPO W45/W49) was the top performance trim available on the Ciera.
 It featured the 3.8 L V6 for 1988 and the 3.3 L V6 for 1989 and 1990.
 Available on coupe and sedan models, it featured a factory body kit, bucket seats with console, FE3 performance suspension, alloy wheels, full instrumentation, air conditioning, JA2 heavy-duty brakes, extra capacity cooling, and unique ornamentation.

-XC - The XC was introduced as part of Oldsmobile's 90th Anniversary celebrations (XC being Roman Numeral or 90) and remained on the option sheet from 1988 until 1990.
+XC – The XC was introduced as part of Oldsmobile's 90th Anniversary celebrations (XC being Roman Numeral for 90) and remained on the option sheet from 1988 until 1990.
 It was available on coupe and sedan models.
 Sharing much of its sporty appearance with the International Series, the XC is distinguished by orange body side stripes in place of the typical black and chrome trim.
 Unlike the similar-looking International Series, the XC package did not include a standard V6, 4-speed automatic, or other higher-end features.
 These had to be ordered in addition to the XC package.